Ghost6Fire/typing-study-notes/README.md

     “Development Operations.”
 System of working that helps to keep development, IT operations, and quality assurance departments on the same page to make for better end-products and collaborations.

 Domain
-    The address for a website as entered into the browser (ours is www.wholewhale.com!).
-If your server is the land your website is built on and the hosting is its house, the domain is its mailing address.
+    The address for a website as entered into the browser.

    Favicon
     Short for “favorite icon,” it’s the icon that appears in your website’s browser tab.
 (Ours is our mascot, Moby.)